jxl9754/SOLUTION_STEVE_LIN/Challenging-1.README.md

 > Ans: Currently all the messages and hashes stored in the memory.
 There is no memory limit imposed by Python.
 However, you will get a MemoryError if you run out of RAM.
 Also in the docker/Kubernetes environment, the container allocate memory for the micro-services, so the memory is actually limited.
-Theoretically, the micro-service should be stateless so the data should store in the database or files for future references.
+Theoretically, the micro-service should be stateless so the processing data should store in the `database` or `files` for future references.

 Deployment Question:
 How would you improve your deployment process if you needed to maintain this application long term?
-> Ans: Every micro-service should implement health check to make sure the liveness of the process.
-I used Jenkins to do the deployment and automatic regression test.
+> Ans: Every micro-service should implement `health check` to make sure the liveness of the process.
+We can use Jenkins to do the `deployment`, `automatic regression test` and `continuous integration test`.
+The production environment should be container-based and cloud-based.
+Currently deploy to docker/kubernetes on AWS should be one of the best solutions.